wxsd-sales/video-for-wxcc/README.md

 5. Check the option **_Use Secured Port_**, and Save
 6. When the application is saved, the buttons **_Register to Webex Engage_** and **_Configure Outbound Webhooks_** will be enabled.
 Click on **_Register to Webex Engage_**, select some of your existing Webex Connect services (if you do not have any you should create a new one), and click on the **_Register_** blue button.
 Please write down the **_Client Key_** value, you will need it later.

+### Webex Engage Asset setup
+1. Log in to your WxCC tenant at https://portal-v2.wxcc-us1.cisco.com
+> The login URL will change depending on your region
+2. Navigate to **_New Digital Channels_**
+3. Navigate to **_Assets -> Channels Assets_**, and click on the pen icon for the Asset with the same name you chose in the previous step (my_chat_app in this example)
+4. Go to **_Websites_**, and add a new web site
+5. Set the following values (this is an example):
+ - Display Name = Support
+ - Byline Text = We are here to help you
+ - Button text = Click to begin
+ - First message = Hi there
+ - Domain = *.mydomain.com

 ### Entry Points and Queues setup
 Now we need to configure the system for sending the interaction to the right queue: